Choosing The Best Portable Air Compressor For Car Tires

-This particular tire pressure gauge is the one that Camp Addict Co-Founder Marshall has been using for longer than he can remember.
+This particular gauge is the one that Camp Addict Co-Founder Marshall has been using for longer than he can remember.

 According to Marshall, 'do yourself a favor' and pick up the air pressure gauge below.

-It is very inexpensive, easy to use, easy to read, and should be in every vehicle's glove box.
+It is very inexpensive, easy to use, easy to read, and should be in every car's glove box.

 Portable Air Compressor Terminology

 There are a lot of options when it comes to small portable air compressors, but not all are created equal.

 During your quest to find the best portable air compressor for car tires you need to know what you are looking for and what features you should be comparing.

 Below are some of the key air compressor terms you should be aware of.